B. Douglas Hoey, RPh, MBA

-NCPA represents the 23,000 community pharmacies and their pharmacists.
+NCPA represents nearly 23,000 community pharmacies and their pharmacists.

-In 2005, Hoey was named COO and helped lead the NCPA team that scored legislative victories requiring prompt pay of Part D claims, winning a court injunction to delay AMP that saved community pharmacies over $2 billion dollars, and NCPA membership has increased by 20 percent over the past two years.
-He is a licensed pharmacist in Oklahoma, Virginia, and Texas and practiced for 5 years in community and Long Term Care settings contributing to the development of expansions into durable medical equipment and home infusion.
-For five years, Hoey also developed and taught pharmacology courses at George Washington University and Marymount universities.
+In 2005, Hoey was named COO and helped lead the NCPA team that scored legislative victories requiring prompt pay of Part D claims and winning a court injunction to delay AMP that saved community pharmacies over $2 billion dollars.
+He is a licensed pharmacist in Oklahoma, Virginia, and Texas and practiced in community and long term care settings contributing to the development of expansions into durable medical equipment and home infusion.
+Hoey has also developed and taught pharmacology courses at George Washington University and Marymount University.

-He is also a member of the Board of Directors for SureScripts, Mirixa, Pharmacy e-Health Information Technology, the Pharmacy Compounding Accreditation Board, and the Community Pharmacy Financial.
+He is also a member of the Board of Directors for Surescripts and Mirixa.